priyaisms/blog/content/blog/rethinking-history/index.md

 > “In Germany, the Nuremburg trials were dismissed as ‘Siegerjustiz’: mere revenge taken by the victors upon the vanquished...The prevailing German view became that Nazi crimes were the fault of just a tiny clique of evil individual leaders, and that the vast majority of Germans were innocent."
 >
-> _-Excerpt from "Upheaval" by sJared Diamond_
+> _-Excerpt from "Upheaval" by Jared Diamond_

 In America, a narrative unfolded that the Civil War hadn’t been fought over slavery; it was about states’ rights.
-Instead of a nationwide self-apprisal over our perpetuation of a monstrous human rights violation and the racism this embedded into our conscious, Southern states were allowed to commit civil rights violations left and right.
+Instead of a nationwide self-apprisal over our perpetuation of a monstrous human rights violation and the racism this embedded into our consciousness, Southern states were permitted to commit civil rights violations left and right.
 Southern governmental offices became a revolving door of Ku Klux Klan members.

 ## Two roads diverged...